Outcome-guided Bayesian Clustering for Disease Subtype Discovery Using High-dimensional Transcriptomic Data: Introduction

 In modern biomedical studies, comprehensive clinical data are routinely collected.
 Some of these information could be quite relevant to the underlying disease, and thus, properly incorporating such prior knowledge could potentially facilitate the identification of disease-related clustering configuration.
-In the literature, several clustering methods have been proposed to incorporate prior knowledge. \cite{basu2004active} proposed a constrained clustering algorithm by forcing/forbidding two samples in a cluster according to prior knowledge. \cite{huo2017integrative} proposed an overlapping group lasso penalty to incorporate prior biological pathway information for a clustering algorithm.
-However, these algorithms still could not ensure the resulting subtypes to be related to the underlying disease. \cite{bair2004semi} proposed a two-step semi-supervised clustering methods, where they pre-selected a list of disease-related genes, and then performed the regular Kmeans.
+In the literature, several clustering methods have been proposed to incorporate prior knowledge.
+Basu et al. \cite{basu2004active} proposed a constrained clustering algorithm by forcing/forbidding two samples in a cluster according to prior knowledge.
+Huo et al. \cite{huo2017integrative} proposed an overlapping group lasso penalty to incorporate prior biological pathway information for a clustering algorithm.
+However, these algorithms still could not ensure the resulting subtypes to be related to the underlying disease.
+Bair and Tibshirani \cite{bair2004semi} proposed a two-step semi-supervised clustering methods, where they pre-selected a list of disease-related genes, and then performed the regular Kmeans.
 Though this algorithm emphasized that the selected genes were related to the disease, the algorithm could not promise that these selected genes were capable of minimizing within cluster dispersions.
 In other word, the resulting subtypes could render large within group variability because the selected genes could carry large variability, which would make it difficult to predict a future patient.
 In addition, they adopted an arbitrary cutoff to define their pre-selected genes, which may require further justifications in real data applications.
+To address these limitations, we recently proposed an outcome-guided clustering framework \citep{meng2022outcome} by extending the sparse Kmeans algorithm (namely GuidedSparseKmeans).
+By using the guidance of clinical outcome variables, the GuidedSparseKmeans will obtain both clinically meaningful sample clustering and clinically relevant genes.
+Though successful, such frequentist’s method suffers from the following limitations: it only provide a single hard-threshold solution and does not enables probabilistic assignment of clustering membership.
+In addition, there is a lack of decision framework to reflect the uncertainty (i.e., false discovery rate) in feature selection.
+To address these limitations, unsupervised clustering analysis via Bayesian approach allows flexible statistical inference by generating a posterior distribution over the entire partition space.

+In the literature, several Bayesian clustering algorithms have been proposed including the Bayesian mixture model \citep{medvedovic2004bayesian}, the Bayesian non-parametric clustering model \citep{qin2006clustering}, and the Bayesian hierarchical clustering method \citep{heller2005bayesian}.
+To accommodate the high dimensional nature of the modern transcriptomic data, the sparse Bayesian clustering algorithm has been proposed \cite{luo2019batch}, where feature selections were accomplished by imposing spike and slab priors \citep{ishwaran2005spike}.